 Two forms need to be filled in per child.
 One is filled in by the child’s parents.
 The second is filled in by the child’s social worker, learning mentor, health visitor, family support worker, or a teacher.
 Both forms should be sent to The President, ExVac, Exeter College, Turl Street, Oxford, OX1 3DP before the deadline.

-Applications are advertised at certain family centres, Oxfordshire social services and the Oxfordshire Young Carers Centre, or you can download the forms here.
+Applications will open in early 2015 and will be advertised at certain family centres, Oxfordshire social services and the Oxfordshire Young Carers Centre.
+Forms will also be available to download from our website.

 What should I write on the form?

 As much information as possible, to give your child the best chance of being accepted to go on the holiday.
 We especially need to know if your child has any medical conditions, dietary needs or behavioural issues.

 If you have any questions about the form, don’t hesitate to get in touch before or after applying.

 Sadly, every year we receive applications from many more children than we can take on holiday.
 The decision as to which children we take is made at our discretion based on the needs of each child and the overall aim to make the best holiday possible for everyone on it.